 Your tenant also has a right to privacy, so you may want to consider installing a lock on the bedroom door.

 That way, the tenant can make sure their belongings are secure and enjoy privacy when they are home if needed.
 Tenants that pay rent are expected to be given certain securities according to landlord-tenant laws, so doing all of these things ensures you are compliant with the law.

 Many people looking to rent a room are seeking one that is furnished.

-If you decide to provide the room for rent as furnished, make sure you take a careful inventory and both you and your new roommate complete a walkthrough inspection before signing the lease agreement.
+If you decide to provide the room for rent as furnished, make sure you take careful inventory and that both you and your new roommate complete a walkthrough inspection before signing the lease agreement.

 You can take pictures of the furniture, walls, carpet, and so forth, so you both have a visual record of the condition of the room before occupancy.